1. Divine Sanction of Mass Slaughter:

 Ibn Hisham, Sira: Records that after the Battle of the Trench, the men of the tribe (600-900) were executed by order of a mediator chosen by the tribe itself, Sad ibn Muadh.

-A group of men from the Ukayl and Urayna tribes came to Medina, converted, but later killed a shepherd and stole camels.
+A group of men from the Ukayl and Urayna tribes came to Medina and converted, but later killed a shepherd and stole camels.
+Muhammad punished them and chose eye-for-an-eye torture (Qisas).

-Muhammad ordered their hands and feet cut off, their eyes branded with heated irons, and left them in the desert heat to die while denying them water.
+Muhammad ordered their hands and feet cut off, their eyes branded with heated irons, and left them in the desert heat to die.
+The text explicitly notes that they begged for water, but Muhammad ordered that water be denied to them.

 Surah 5:33, which mandates severe punishments for those who "wage war against Allah and His Messenger":